idle-user/fjbot-discordbot/README.md

 ## Development Setup

 *Using Python3.7.3 for this example.
-Your version might differ*
+Your version might differ.*

 Update and install required libraries for Python3.7.3
 ```